Programs and Operations

 Operations are responsible for managing the human, financial, and material resources of the CCAC.
 It oversees the internal administrative procedures necessary to ensure and support seamless and effective organizational performance and delivery of CCAC programs.

 Public Affairs and Communications

-Public Affairs and Communications is responsible for improving the efficiency of communications with CCAC stakeholders, including CCAC-certified institutions, member organizations, the media and the public.
-It also provides publication services to other programs, assisting in the production and dissemination of official publications and announcements.
+Public Affairs and Communications is responsible for improving the efficiency of communications with CCAC stakeholders, including CCAC-certified institutions, member organizations, the media, and the public.
+It also provides publication services to the three programs by assisting in the production and dissemination of official publications and announcements.